Commercial Real Estate Loan Calculator

 Commercial mortgage-backed securities loans are typically non-recourse and pool into securities sold to investors.

 They work best for stabilized, income-producing properties over $2 million with LTV at 70–75%.
-They're not ideal for value-add plays or properties with unstable cash flow.
+They're less ideal for value-add plays or unstable cash flow properties.

 Private and Bridge Loans